Skip to content

 Make sure your organisation operates according to better practice in procurement and managing third-party risk.

-Consult with VMIA about optimal risk transfer.
+Consult with VMIA about optimal risk transfer (insurance).

 Make it less likely for the event to happen